Shelmanxie/blogAppWeb/README.md

 # blogAppWeb

-a webapp writen in Python
+a webapp written in Python